Brentwood Family Lawyer Protects Grandparents’ Rights in Tennessee

 When I help grandparents get visitation, I work to show the quality of the relationship and how the child would be harmed if it were severed.
 These cases are not easy to prove, and I work with witnesses, mental health experts when possible, and others to provide as much information as practical and make the case as strong as it can be.
 I use every tool the law provides to ensure you get visitation with your grandchildren and can restore your relationship.

 Losing your grandchildren can be devastating.
 I understand that, and I will fight to help you preserve that relationship, while also offering compassionate representation to you to make the legal process a little easier.
-Call my office at (615) 791-8511 to work with an experienced Franklin family lawyer dedicated to getting results.
+Call my office at (615) 791-8511 to work with an experienced Brentwood family lawyer dedicated to getting results.
 You can also use the secure online form to schedule a free 20-minute consultation.